 Since we manufacture and sell our products worldwide, our business is subject to risks associated with doing business internationally.
-Our revenues from our non-U.S. operations represented approximately 46% of total revenues for 2004 and 47% for the first quarter of 2005.
+Our revenues from our non-U.S. operations represented approximately 47%, of total revenues for the six months ended June 30, 2005 and 46% of total revenues for 2004.
 We anticipate that revenue from international operations will continue to represent a substantial portion of total revenues.
 In addition, a number of our manufacturing facilities and suppliers are located outside the United States.
 Accordingly, our future results could be harmed by a variety of factors, including:

-- changes in foreign currency exchange rates, which resulted in a foreign currency loss of approximately \$0.1 million for the three months ended March 31, 2005 and a decrease in foreign equity of approximately \$0.8 million, for the three months ended March 31, 2005, - changes in a specific country's or region's political or economic conditions, including western Europe, in particular, - potentially negative consequences from changes in tax laws affecting the ability to expatriate profits, - difficulty in staffing and managing widespread operations, and - unfavorable labor regulations applicable to European operations, such as severance and the unenforceability of non-competition agreements in the European Union.
+- · changes in foreign currency exchange rates, which resulted in a foreign currency loss of approximately \$0.2 million and \$0.3 million for the three and six months ended June 30, 2005 and a decrease in foreign equity of approximately \$2.3 million and \$3.1 million the three and six months ended June 30, 2005, - · changes in a specific country's or region's political or economic conditions, including western Europe, in particular, - · potentially negative consequences from changes in tax laws affecting the ability to expatriate profits, - · difficulty in staffing and managing widespread operations, and

+· unfavorable labor regulations applicable to European operations, such as severance and the unenforceability of non-competition agreements in the European Union.